Witch Hazel Blooms

 Witch hazels are pollinated by owlet moths, species from the superfamily Noctuoidea.
 These moths remain active when winter temperatures drop to near freezing.
 In daytime and when temperatures are below freezing they hide on the ground under insulating leaf cover.
-During the night, the moths awaken to find food in which they they shiver to warm themselves enough to fly.
+During the night, they shiver to warm themselves up enough in order to fly in search of food.
 As they feed from flower to flower, they carry pollen on their bodies, pollinating the witch hazels.
 Owlet moths are important foods for both birds and bats at Madison Square Park.

 - The botanical name for witch hazels, Hamamelis, comes from a Greek word meaning, literally, “at the same time with fruit”, as the fruit takes a year to develop and is often seen on the plant concurrent with new flowers